ecs-org/ecs-appliance/README.md

 You either need:
 + a already running Ubuntu Xenial and a ssh key to login
+    + use the xenial server iso as a install image on a local hypervisor.
     + use any xenial cloud-image if you want to use the appliance in a cloud.
-    + use the xenial server iso as a install image on your local hypervisor.
 + a local development machine with vagrant and a hypervisor for vagrant installed.
     + vagrant will setup the base machine for you

 ### Partitioning

-Unless a good reason to do otherwise, the partition layout should be the same as the default xenial cloud & vagrant images layout.
+Unless there is a good reason to do otherwise, the partition layout should be the same as the default xenial cloud & vagrant images layout.

-This image consists of a DOS-MBR and partition one taking all the space as root partition.
+This image consists of a DOS-MBR and partition one taking all the space as the root partition.
 The Vagrant version has initrd grow-root support, so p1 will resize to maximum on reboot.

 For custom storage partitions or network attached storage, the appliance can be told